 First of all, if you don’t understand the basics of small intestine bacterial overgrowth which is found in 60-80% of people with IBS, I would recommend reading this article.

-Basically, antibiotics work to treat SIBO by killing the overgrowth of bacteria in the small intestine.
+Basically, antibiotics treat SIBO by killing the overgrowth of bacteria in the small intestine.

 Antibiotics do this by either stopping bacteria from replicating or destroying them.
-The reason we want to kill bacteria is that people with SIBO have accumulated too much bacteria in their small intestine (where there should be smaller amounts) which causes debilitating digestive symptoms such as gas, bloating, diarrhea, constipation, fatigue, and altered stool formation.
+The reason we want to kill bacteria is that people with SIBO have accumulated too many bacteria in their small intestine (there should be much less) which causes debilitating digestive symptoms such as gas, bloating, diarrhea, constipation, fatigue, and abnormal stools.

-When you treat this bacterial dysbiosis in the small intestine with specific antibiotics and reduce the amount of gas being produced it can get rid of symptoms.
+When you treat this imbalance of bacteria in the small intestine with specific antibiotics, you reduce the amount of gas being produced, which can reduce symptoms.

-Sometimes just treating this bacterial overgrowth can solve the problem for some people, but in others, they will need to address other underlying causes which enabled this overgrowth in the first place.
+For some people just treating this bacterial overgrowth can solve the problem, but others will need to address the other underlying causes which enabled this bacterial overgrowth in the first place.
 (I will touch upon prevention later.)

 Xifaxan for SIBO and IBS

-There are a few different antibiotics which are usually prescribed to treat SIBO and IBS but the main antibiotic used is called Xifaxan (Rifaximin).
+While there are a few different antibiotics usually prescribed to treat SIBO and IBS, the most common antibiotic is Xifaxan (Rifaximin).

 Xifaxan is a non-systemically absorbed rifamycin with antimicrobial activity against gram-positive and gram-negative aerobic and anaerobic organisms.1

-The main differentiator between Xifaxan and other antibiotics is that it has very minimal absorption and works specifically in the gastrointestinal tract.
+The main difference between Xifaxan and other SIBO antibiotics is that it is very minimally absorbed throughout the body and works specifically in the gastrointestinal tract.

-Also, the solubility of the drug increases 100-fold in the presence of bile acids (which are produced in the small intestine) which means that its antimicrobial effect is achieved mainly in the small bowel and less in the colon.3
+Also, the solubility of the drug increases 100-fold in the presence of bile acids (which are delivered directly to the small intestine after eating), meaning that its antimicrobial effect is much greater in the small bowel than in the colon.3

-On top of that, Xifaxan has shown to decrease mucosal inflammation which is hypothesized as another reason it helps IBS patients.
-Because of these properties, Xifaxan is a top antibiotic chosen for SIBO treatment.
+More so, Xifaxan decreases mucosal inflammation which is likely another reason it helps IBS patients.
+4 Because of these properties, Xifaxan is a top antibiotic chosen for SIBO treatment.

 Xifaxan for IBS-D

 Xifaxan has been studied and used in all subsets of IBS and SIBO patients including diarrhea, constipation, and mixed type patients.
-But, it’s important to understand that there have been differences in study results using Xifaxan and usually different protocols are administered between diarrhea and constipation type patients.
-In this section, we will go over Xifaxan’s use in IBS and SIBO patients with diarrhea.
+But, it’s important to understand that there are differences in the study results when Xifaxan is given under different protocols for diarrhea and constipation type patients.
+In this section, we will go over Xifaxan’s use in IBS and SIBO patients with diarrhea specifically.

-Xifaxan is normally one of the best antibiotics to be used with SIBO and IBS with diarrhea.
+Xifaxan is one of the best antibiotics for SIBO and IBS with diarrhea.

-The only thing you need to keep in mind when using antibiotics is that you can relapse after treatment which is why it’s important to take preventative measures and continue to work on your overall digestive function.
+The only thing you need to keep in mind when using antibiotics is that you can relapse after treatment, so it’s vital to take preventative measures and continue to improve your overall digestive function.

-That being said, using Xifaxan for people with diarrhea as a predominant symptom is usually a very effective option.
+That being said, using Xifaxan for SIBO patients with diarrhea predominant symptom is usually a very effective option.

 Xifaxan Dosages for Diarrhea